ysyk2021/the-power-of-intentional-leadership-leading-with-purpose-vision-and-action/src/chapter-1-1.md

 Understanding the Importance of Intentional Leadership
 ===============================================================

-In this chapter of **"The Power of Intentional Leadership: Leading with Purpose, Vision, and Action"**, we will delve into the significance of intentional leadership.
+In this chapter, we will delve into the significance of intentional leadership.
 Effective leadership is not just about holding a position of authority, but about demonstrating purpose, vision, and taking deliberate action to drive positive change.
 This chapter explores why intentional leadership is crucial in today's dynamic and complex world.